 - What will I need to take with me?

 This mostly depends on how far you are planning on going.
 There is quite a difference between traveling the entire trail and just going to the next town and back.
 I would not recommend leaving town without:

 - More water

-Your milage may vary.
-At any given time you will be at most 5 miles from town, just plan what you will do if something breaks on you or your bike.
+Your mileage may vary.
+At any given time you will be at most 5 miles from a town; just plan what you will do if something breaks on you or your bike.